 "FFT Success for All Phonics is a complete systematic synthetic phonics (SSP) programme that has been validated by the Department for Education.
 Aimed at nursery children upwards and pioneered by the Success for All Foundation, FFT’s second generation programme is offered on a not-for-profit basis and is a highly comprehensive offering.
 Our ambition is to enable success for all children and inspire a lifelong love of reading."

-This is then followed by structured daily spelling sessions in Key Stage 2.
-At St Nicholas, the focused teaching of phonics was rated as outstanding (OFSTED 2013) and we have ensured our standards have remained high with excellent Year 1 Phonics Reading Test results each year.
-Our practise is shared with cluster schools and we have been involved in local authority professional development courses sharing our excellent practise with other schools.
+This is then followed by structured daily spelling sessions in Key Stage 2 using the SCODE scheme - a phonics based approach.
+At St Nicholas, we ensure our standards are high with excellent Year 1 Phonics Reading Test results each year.
+Our practice is shared with cluster schools and we have been involved in local authority professional development courses sharing our excellent practice with other schools.

 At St Nicholas we provide a rich and varied English curriculum, where the children are introduced to poetry and non-fiction as well as narrative.
-We use story making at St Nicholas as a strategy that broadens and widens the children’s learning experience of the written and spoken word through drama, oral retelling and adapting the learned text using skills taught in the grammar and other English lessons to extend their sentence and word level skills.
+We use elements of story making at St Nicholas as a strategy that broadens and widens the children’s learning experience of the written and spoken word through drama, oral retelling and adapting the learned text using skills taught in the grammar and other English lessons to extend their sentence and word level skills.

 To ensure we assess writing across the curriculum we use extended pieces of writing including cross-curricular writing linked to topics to asses writing and to set challenging goals for the children.